 Sabetha High School encourages all victims of sexual harassment and persons with knowledge of such harassment to report the harassment immediately.
 SHS will promptly investigate all complaints of sexual harassment and take prompt corrective action to end the harassment. -Any student who believes that he or she has been subject to sexual harassment should discuss the alleged harassment with the building principal, another administrator, the guidance counselor, or another staff member.
 Any school employee who receives a complaint of sexual harassment from a student shall inform the student of the employee's obligation to report the complaint and any proposed resolution of the complaint to the building principal.
 If the building principal is the alleged harasser, the complaint shall be reported to the district compliance coordinator.
 The building principal or district compliance coordinator shall discuss the complaint with the student to determine if it can be resolved.
-If the matter is not resolved to the satisfaction of the complainant in this meeting, the student may initiate a formal complaint under the district's discrimination complaint procedure.
+If the matter is not resolved to the satisfaction of the complaint procedure.
 Complaints received will be investigated to determine whether, under the totality of the circumstances, the alleged behavior constitutes sexual harassment under the definition outlined previously.
 Unacceptable conduct may or may not constitute sexual harassment, depending on the nature of the conduct and its severity, pervasiveness, and persistence.